mattdesl/canvas-sketch/docs/cli.md

-  --html             The HTML input file, defaults to a basic template --stream, -S       Enable ffmpeg streaming for MP4/GIF formats --https            Use HTTPS (SSL) in dev server instead of HTTP
+  --html             The HTML input file, defaults to a basic template --stream, -S       Enable ffmpeg streaming for MP4/GIF formats --https            Use HTTPS (SSL) in dev server instead of HTTP --source-map       Source map option, can be false, "inline",
+                     "external", or "auto" (default)
 ```

 ## Creating a Sketch